 In today's world of work, HR professionals are involved in strategic decisions about their company's growth and success-what is working, what isn't, and where to invest future efforts.
 But HR leaders don't gather all their insights or make these decisions in a bubble.
-They are working with other departments, especially finance-and that collaboration goes both ways.
+They work with other departments to devise a business strategy and identify goals to drive business transformation.